github/developer.github.com/content/v3/media.md

     application/json
     application/vnd.github+json

-Neither of these specify a version, so you will always get the latest JSON representation of resources.
+Neither of these specify a [version][versions], so you will always get the current default JSON representation of resources.
 If you're building an application and care about the stability of the API, specify a version like so: